 His charity spans over 60 countries.
 The priority areas are science, sports, culture, medicine and social development.
 In total, over the past 15 years, Alisher Usmanov’s companies and his charity Foundation have spent more than $ 3 billion on development of sports, as well as to support cultural, scientific, educational and medical initiatives.

-As the head of the International Fencing Federation, Mr. Usmanov supports this sport all over the world, including through the international charitable Foundations “For the Future of Fencing” founded by him and supporting fencing veterans.
-Since 2018, he has been a member of the International Olympic Committee’s Olympic Channel Commission.
+As the head of the International Fencing Federation, Mr. Usmanov supported this sport all over the world, including through the international charitable Foundations “For the Future of Fencing” founded by him and supporting fencing veterans.
+Since 2018, he was а member of the International Olympic Committee’s Olympic Channel Commission.

 In December 2019, Alisher Usmanov bought the Olympic Manifesto at Sotheby’s for a record $ 8.8 million – the most expensive sporting relic ever sold.
 In February 2020, the patron donated this historic document, written in 1892 by the founder of the modern Games, Pierre de Coubertin, to the Olympic Museum in Lausanne, Switzerland.
 For many years, Alisher Usmanov has made significant donations for various purposes around the world, including: donation for the instauration of the nave of the Ulpia Basilica and the reconstruction of the Hall of the Horatii and Curiatii, the Palace of the Conservatives and the Fountain of Dioscuri on the Quirinal Square in Rome; purchase of the famous painting by Frans Hals Sr. “Saint Mark” for the Pushkin Museum, which has become the largest gift to a Russian museum over the past 100 years; the acquisition of a collection of works of art by Mstislav Rostropovich and Galina Vishnevskaya for the Russian state; buying the rights to classic Soviet cartoons for a Russian children’s TV channel; the acquisition at Christie’s of the Nobel medal of the American biologist James Watson and its return to its owner.